ziapeltagames/six-winters/docs/CAMPAIGN.md

 “The Autarch has magic,” Keel remarked off-handedly.
 “Think it’s her?”

 Fuscus paused, considering.
 It makes sense.
 Burgen Veil is full of wizards, but they’re too snobby about their arbitrary rules and regulations to do something like this.
 Murdering a little boy?
 Weird.
 Framing another magic-user for it?
 Even weirder, and clearly premeditated.
-But… “Is the Autarch really that interested in Redbank?
+But… “Is the Autarch really that interested in Red Bank?
 We haven’t made any moves against the Empire.”

 “We haven’t gone public with our plans,” Keel noted.
 He set his crossbow down, finally giving them his attention.
 “We’ve only talked with the council.
 And not even the full council.”